 Qualification and Level

-BTEC Level 3 NVQ Extended Diploma in Engineering
+- NVQ Level 3 Extended Diploma (including level 2 Performing Engineering Operations)

 Method of Delivery

-Apprentices attend college on day release for the first two years and work for their employer for the rest of the week.
-After the first two years they are based with their employer with assessor visits in the work place.
+Apprentices attend College on day release for the first two years and work for their employer for the rest of the week.